joebarresi/joebarresi/README.md

 # 💫 About Me:
 In December of 2023, I graduated from the University of Maryland with a Computer Science and Economics Degree.<br> Since then, I have been a full time developer at Amazon Web Services.
+It has been an incredible experience, workig with brilliant people, and working on cutting edge technologies.
 I have also built cool side projects such as DishDive

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/joseph-barresi-umd/)